Information You Should Know About the Polycount Forum

-- Downsize your images to 1600 or less before attaching or embedding.
+- Please downsize your images to 1600 or less before attaching or embedding.

 - PNG format often makes very large image files.
 PNG makes huge files unless you have large areas of empty flat color; best to avoid PNG.
-Saving a JPG at level 8 converts a 8MB PNG down to a 128kb JPG, and looks virtually identical.
+Saving a JPG converts a 8MB PNG down to a 128kb JPG, and looks virtually identical.

 - It's also a good idea to brand your images, so people who download or share your images can find you later.
 For more info see Your Portfolio Repels Jobs and the wiki Portfolio page.

 - We don't use BBCode tags here, like [IMG].
 Just use the Insert Image button (which looks like a landscape picture ) and paste the full image URL (starting with http and ending with jpg or gif or png).

 There are three ways to embed an image in your post:

 1. Save your image onto your computer hard drive, open the folder where the image is, edit your Polycount post, and drag the image from your computer folder into your post editing field.